What are receptive language skills?

 We need these skills to understand spoken and written language to enable us to communicate effectively.
 They are required to understand classroom routines, spoken information or basic instructions, e.g. “Put on your coat.”

-How do I know if my child has difficulties with receptive language?
+How do I know if my child or young person has difficulties with receptive language?

-A child may find it difficult to follow basic instructions (usually one key word level instruction, per year of life, e.g. three key word level instruction for a child aged three: “Give the dolly to mummy.”)
-Children may also find it hard to understand new vocabulary words and answer questions about something they’ve heard / watched.
+A child or young person may find it difficult to follow basic instructions (usually one key word level instruction, per year of life, e.g. three key word level instruction for a child aged three: “Give the dolly to mummy.”)
+Children and young people may also find it hard to understand new vocabulary words and answer questions about something they have heard / watched.

-What can I do to improve my child’s receptive language skills?
+What can I do to improve my child or young person’s receptive language skills?

 - Break language into smaller, more manageable chunks to help them understand